CisMine/Guide-NVIDIA-Tools/Chapter05/README.md

 </p>

-I will demonstrate a simple piece of code using 1 block (1 block / 32 threads) and elements (number of elements) = 1024.
+I will demonstrate a simple piece of code using 32 blocks ( 32 threads / block ) and elements (number of elements) = 1024.

 <p align="center">
  <h1 align="center"> Coalescing </h1>